MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L03/Lab03_Use_Desktop_Flow_from_Cloud_Flow.md

 ## Scenario

-In this lab, you will build the cloud flows and integrate with the desktop flows.
+In this lab, you will build cloud flows which integrate with the desktop flows.

 # High-level lab objectives